Top

 Abstract

 Statistically significant lower risk is seen for cases and viral clearance.
-5 studies from 4 independent teams in 4 countries show statistically significant improvements.
+6 studies from 5 independent teams in 5 countries show significant improvements.

-Meta analysis using the most serious outcome reported shows 25% [-8‑48%] lower risk, without reaching statistical significance.
+Meta analysis using the most serious outcome reported shows 31% [-1‑52%] lower risk, without reaching statistical significance.
 Results are similar for Randomized Controlled Trials and worse for peer-reviewed studies.
-Early treatment shows efficacy while late treatment does not, consistent with expectations for an effective topical nasopharyngeal/oropharyngeal treatment.
+Early treatment is more effective than late treatment.

 Mortality results are negative, however all results to date are from late treatment trials.

 No treatment or intervention is 100% effective.
 All practical, effective, and safe means should be used based on risk/benefit analysis.
-Multiple treatments are typically used in combination, and other treatments are more effective.
+Multiple treatments are typically used in combination, and other treatments may be more effective.
 Nitric Oxide may affect the natural microbiome, especially with prolonged use.

 All data to reproduce this paper and sources are in the appendix.

-Nitric Oxide reduces risk for COVID-19 with high confidence for viral clearance, low confidence for cases and in pooled analysis, and very low confidence for ICU admission.
+Nitric Oxide reduces risk with high confidence for viral clearance, low confidence for cases and in pooled analysis, and very low confidence for ICU admission and hospitalization.

 A